Delroy Chuck: Background and early life

-Delroy Chuck is of Hakka ancestry, Delroy Chuck's birthplace is Christiana in the parish of Manchester, but he grew up in Clarendon.
+Delroy Chuck is of Chinese ancestry, Delroy Chuck's birthplace is Christiana in the parish of Manchester, but he grew up in Clarendon.

 Education

 He attended Ritchies Primary School, Clarendon, from 1955 to 1962, where he was successful in his Common Entrance Examination.
 He attended Kingston College from 1962 to 1969.
 During his tenure at Kingston College, he served as deputy head boy, president of Interact Club and was an active member of the chess and lawn tennis clubs and represented his school in both sports.
 He left Kingston College with five 'A' levels and a scholarship to University of the West Indies, where he earned a BSc (Hons) in special mathematics.
 In 1972, Chuck was elected the 1973 Jamaica's Rhodes Scholar and attended St Catherine's College, Oxford, from 1973 to 1976, where he studied Law and graduated with a B.A. in jurisprudence and a Bachelor of Civil Law degree.